SkyCiv Documentation

 Lines/Members/Member Ids List Input List List of Lines or Members or list of Member Ids.

-Distance Type Input Item Distance Type i.e. Absolute/Percentage.
+Distance Type Input Item Distance Type i.e., Absolute/Percentage.

-Position Input List Position along member.
+Position Input List Position along the member.

 Moment Vector Input List Moment Magnitude Vectors.